 As a new freshman, you are invited to read the book and to discuss it as part of a campus-wide community of readers.
-If you are enrolled in UNIV 100 for summer or fall 2013, you will have the opportunity to read some or all of Garbology as part of the course.
+If you are enrolled in UNIV 100 for fall 2013, you will have the opportunity to read some or all of Garbology as part of the course.
 Reflecting about a book in this way places academic engagement—teaching and learning—at the very center of the community that you are about to join.
 The Common Reading allows us all to think, talk, and learn together across and beyond the boundaries of any single classroom.

 Edward Humes (the author of Garbology) will be the keynote speaker this fall at Freshman Convocation.
 Read this book; talk about it with other students; and discuss it with faculty, with staff, with administrators, with friends, and even (who knows?) with your family.

 Welcome to CSUN!

 Anthropology Department: "archaeologists have a lot to say about garbage" (according to one professor) and "I'm a sucker for garbage" (another professor).

 CSUN Reads Garbology: Facebook page

 Garbology bookmarks (designed by Susanna Eng-Ziskin and Joyclyn Dunham, Oviatt Library) are available to CSUN faculty, staff, and students on request: email Cheryl Spector for more information.